 One of the can’t miss attractions in Meknes is the Bab al-Mansour Gate which serves as the dividing line between the ancient medina and imperial Meknes.
 Although the gate is architecturally outstanding, it’s completion is obscured by tragic royal intrigue.

 The ruler of ancient Morocco Moulay Ismail ibn Sharif, instructed the architect El-Mansur to build the gate in the 18th century.
 El-Mansur built the gate to the best of his ability, however, upon completion the sultan asked him if he could have done better?
 Unfortunately for El-Mansur, he felt compelled to answer yes.
 As a result, the sultan was enraged and El-Mansur was executed.

 The magnificent architectural design of Bab al-Mansour gate is still on display today.
 Additionally, the original marble pillars that were taken from nearby Roman ruins still frame the gate.

 The best time to visit the Bab al-Mansour Gate is in the early evening.
 Fortunately, the gate is located directly across from Lahdim Square where you can dine al fresco and enjoy the night time festivities.
 Additionally, there is a large night market located nearby with souqs and all of that.

-Plus, if you are looking for carpet, Meknes may be a better alternative than the carpet sharks that you will find in Fes El Bali.
+Plus, if you are looking for hand woven rugs, the Meknes merchants may be a better alternative than the carpet sharks that you will find in Fes El Bali.